What is Green Impact?

 The Essential tab lays the foundations of Green Impact within the department.
 Teams then complete one or more projects throughout the year which demonstrate what sustainability means to them.
 Teams progress through the toolkit from Bronze to Platinum and attend an awards ceremony at the end of the year.
 You can find out more about awards here.

 Contact us and we can give you more information on starting out!

 Find out here if there is already a Green Impact team within your department to join.
 If not, you can form a new team.

-Next, all you need to do is register on the Green Impact workbook and you’re ready to start making changes within your department.
+Next, all you need to do is register on the Green Impact toolkit and you’re ready to start making changes within your department.